simonscmap/CMAP_docs/_build/html/_sources/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_query.rst.txt

       Moreover, the database hosts a wide range of predefined stored procedures and functions to streamline nearly all CMAP data services.
-      For instance retrieving the catalog information is achieved using a single call of this procedure: uspCatalog.
+      For instance, retrieving the catalog information is achieved using a single call of this procedure: uspCatalog.
       These predefined procedures can be called using the pycmap package (see Example 3).
       Alternatively, one may use any SQL client to execute these procedures to retrieve and visualize data (examples: `Azure Data Studio`_, or `Plotly Falcon`_).
-      Using the predefined procedures all CMAP data services are centralized at the database layer which dramatically facilitates the process of developing apps with different programming languages (pycmap, web app, cmap4r, ...).
+      Using the predefined procedures, all CMAP data services are centralized at the database layer which dramatically facilitates the process of developing apps with different programming languages (pycmap, web app, cmap4r, ...).
       Please note that you can improve the current procedures or add new procedures by contributing at the `CMAP database repository`_.
-      Below is a selected list of stored procedures and functions, their arguments will be described in more details subsequently:
+      Below is a selected list of stored procedures and functions, their arguments will be described in more detail subsequently:

         * uspCatalog